What is self-talk?

 Negative self-talk: “There’s no way I will get everything done.
 This is impossible.”

 The more you practise positive self-talk, the easier it will become.
-Try to keep things in perspective, and don’t underestimate your ability to cope.
+Try to keep things in perspective, and do not underestimate your ability to cope.
 Things can improve with time, and please remember to reach out if you need support.

-If you are struggling, speak to one our SuicideLine Victoria counsellors on 1300 651 251 or you can click on the floating chat button on the right to start a web chat.
+If you are struggling, speak to one of our SuicideLine Victoria counsellors on 1300 651 251, or you can click on the floating chat button on the right to start a web chat.

 If it is an emergency, call 000.